dotnet/smartcomponents/docs/getting-started-blazor.md

    **Note**: .NET Smart Components work equally in any render mode (e.g., Static SSR, Server, or WebAssembly) but you do need to have an ASP.NET Core server, so you cannot use a Blazor WebAssembly Standalone App hosted on a static file server.
 This is purely because you need a server to hold your API keys securely.

-1. **Install packages**

-   * In your **server** project, install the NuGet package `SmartComponents.AspNetCore`.

-     * Command line: `dotnet add package --prerelease SmartComponents.AspNetCore`
-     * Visual Studio: Right-click your project name, choose *Manage NuGet packages...*, and then search for and install `SmartComponents.AspNetCore`.
-       * Note: Check the *Include prerelease* option if needed.
+1. **Reference the .NET Smart Components from your app**

+   * If you haven't already, clone this repo locally.
+   * Add the `SmartComponents.AspNetCore` project from this repo to your solution and reference it from your **server** project.
-   * If you also have a **WebAssembly** project, install the NuGet package `SmartComponents.AspNetCore.Components` into it.
+   * If you also have a **WebAssembly** client project, add the `SmartComponents.AspNetCore.Components` project from this repo to your solution and reference it from your client project.
 This is not required if you only have a server project.

-1. **Register SmartComponents in your application**
+1. **Configure the .NET Smart Components in your app**

    In your server's `Program.cs`, under the comment `// Add services to the container`, add: